 If you make a disclosure of improper conduct to State Trustees, we will advise you of your right to make a report to IBAC and receive the protections of the PID Act.

-If you make a disclosure of misconduct or an improper state of affairs, the person to whom you make the disclosure may ask for your consent to on-disclose to one or more of parties who can assist in properly managing or dealing with the disclosure, such as:
+If you make a disclosure of misconduct or an improper state of affairs, the person you make the disclosure to will ask for your consent to on-disclose to one or more of these parties:

-- Our People and Culture team, to discuss how best to manage your welfare
+- Our People and Culture team, to support you.

-State Trustees will investigate all allegations of improper conduct that are not frivolous or vexatious in accordance with its internal procedures and policies.
+State Trustees will assess and investigate all allegations of improper conduct that are not frivolous or vexatious in accordance with its own internal procedures and policies and will provide you with updates on the progress and expected timeframes of the investigation.

 If you make a disclosure of misconduct or an improper state of affairs to State Trustees, we will only disclose your identity: